whostolemyhat/dungeon/doc/proc-gen-1.md

 # Procedural level generation with Rust

-- what is procgen
 Procedural generation is a technique which allows content to be created programmatically, rather than everything in a game being specifically placed by a designer.
-Procedural generation doesn't mean randomised, rather that
+Procedural generation doesn't mean completely randomised, rather randomised elements are used as long as they make sense.

-- what is this article about
 This tutorial will show how to create a tilemap-based level with rooms connected by straight corridors, using [Rust](https://www.rust-lang.org/en-US/).
 We'll also cover how to use seeds to reproduce specific layouts and serialise the output into JSON.
+The rooms will be placed at random within the level, and corridors are drawn horizontally and vertically to connect the centres of the rooms.

+Here's an example level created:
 <video controls>
     <source src="./levelgen.mp4" type="video/mp4">
 </video>

-Here's an image of a layout created from this article:
 ![](manuelneuersweeperkeeper.png)

 ## Setup